 The headline, Mike Allen, the man the White House wakes up to.

-It's all about Dan Pfeiffer, White House communications director, checking in by email with the same reporter, Mike Allen of Politico.
+It's all about Dan Pfeiffer, White House Communications Director, checking in by email with the same reporter, Mike Allen of Politico.

-Listen to this uh paragraph.
+Listen to this paragraph.

 Pfeiffer, every morning, tells Mike Allen of Politico the message the Obama administration is trying to drive that morning.

-Drive being the action verb of choice around the male-dominated culture of Politico, a three-year-old publication, which is uh the off-stated goal is to become as central to political addicts as ESPN is to sports junkies.
+Drive being the action verb of choice around the male-dominated culture of Politico, a three-year-old publication, which is the off-stated goal is to become as central to political addicts as ESPN is to sports junkies.